MuddSub/MuddSub/README.md

 ### Download and Build

-This all needs to be in Ubuntu, preferably 18.04.
-Other linux distributions can in theory be used, but not all packages are guaranteed to be supported.
-For example, in Arch linux, everything except simulation is supported.
-These instructions are all written for Ubuntu.
-If you want to use a different distribution, you'll have to figure out how to install the packages in the distro.

-Start by following [these instructions](http://wiki.ros.org/melodic/Installation/Ubuntu) to install ros melodic.

 You'll need a catkin workspace, which can be created by opening a terminal and running
 ```